cristianortiz/react_basic_form/README.md

-# Simple Form submit whit React
+# Simple form component in React

 simple app to create a Vet appointment for your pet, you can schedule any number of appointments and the app will show them in a side bar, also you can delete any of them